anstropleuton/optrone/readme.md

 - Default values for parameters (right-anchored).
 - Variadic parameters: `--option arg1 arg2 ...` (zero or more).
 - Help-message generation: Provides the complete and fairly customizable help-message generation for all the provided templates, including nested templates.
+- Application-wide global parameters support:
+  - `./program value-1 value-2`.
+  - With default value for parameters (right-anchored).
+  - With variadic parameters: `./program value-1 value-2 ...` (zero or more).

 **Other features**:

 - **Error Reporting**: Parsing arguments can throw `argument_error` exception which contains information about the error, along with location of the error within a [reconstructed command-line](#reconstructed-command-line), such as invalid option or insufficient parameters provided, etc.

 # Anti-features

 - Parameter type specification or validation: **Not supported**.
 These are the responsibilities of the business logic, not parsing arguments.
 - Generate documentations: **Not available**.
 Help message generation is provided, though it is only focused on the templates, not the overall application documentation.
 - Shell auto-completions: **Not planned**.
 Auto-completions are, well, specific to shells.
 You could try using the

 # Limitations